WebCuratorTool/webcurator-v2-legacy/docs/guides/developer-guide.rst

 ============

-This guide, designed for a Web Curator Tool developer and contributor, covers how to develop and contribute to the Web Curatotor Tool.
+This guide, designed for a Web Curator Tool developer and contributor, covers how to develop and contribute to the Web Curator Tool.
 The source for both code and documentation can be found at: http://dia-nz.github.io/webcurator/

 For information on how to install and setup the Web Curator Tool, see the Web